 On December 2, 2002, Callaway Golf Company was served with a complaint filed in the Circuit Court of the 19th Judicial District in and for Martin County, Florida, Case No. 935CA, by the Perfect Putter Co. and certain principals of the Perfect Putter Co.
 Plaintiffs have sued Callaway Golf Company, Callaway Golf Sales Company and a Callaway Golf Sales Company sales representative.
 Plaintiffs allege that the Company misappropriated certain alleged trade secrets of the Perfect Putter Co. and incorporated those purported trade secrets in the Company's Odyssey White Hot 2-Ball Putter.
 Plaintiffs also allege that the Company made false statements and acted inappropriately during discussions with plaintiffs.
 Plaintiffs are seeking compensatory damages, exemplary damages, attorney's fees and costs, pre- and post-judgment interest and injunctive relief.
 On December 20, 2002, Callaway Golf removed the case to the United States District Court for the Southern District of Florida, Case No. 02-14342.
 On April 29, 2003, the District Court denied plaintiffs' motion to remand the case to state court.
-Thereafter, on August 14, 2003, the plaintiffs filed a second amended complaint adding a new claim for civil theft under Florida law based on the facts set forth in the original complaint.
+Thereafter, on August 14, 2003, the plaintiffs filed a second amended complaint adding a new claim for civil theft under Florida law based on the alleged facts set forth in the original complaint.
 If successful on that claim, the plaintiffs will be entitled to treble damages.
 The Company has denied the allegations of the second amended complaint.
 The parties are currently engaged in discovery.
-The trial of the action has been set to commence in September 2004.
+Plaintiffs have served the Company with an expert report on damages seeking a compensatory damages recovery ranging from \$11.5 million for alleged breach of contract to \$206 million for alleged unjust enrichment.
+The Company will submit its own expert reports rebutting the assertions of plaintiffs' experts.
+The trial of the action was continued by the Court on its own motion and is now set to commence on or about February 1, 2005.
+An unfavorable resolution of plaintiffs' claims could have a material adverse effect upon the Company's results of operations, cash flows and financial position.

 On July 3, 2003, Saso Golf, Inc. filed a lawsuit against the Company, Callaway Golf Sales Co., and an unrelated defendant in the United States District Court for the Northern District of Illinois, Case No. 03-CV-4646.
 Saso Golf alleges that sales of Callaway Golf's metal woods, including but not limited to the original Callaway Golf Biggest Big Bertha, and Great Big Bertha infringe U.S. Patent No. 5,645,495 and seeks compensatory damages, treble damages, attorney's fees, prejudgment interest, costs and injunctive relief.
-The Company has denied the allegations in the complaint.
-No trial date has been set.
+Effective May 14, 2004, the parties resolved the matter, Saso Golf released all of its claims, and the complaint was dismissed with prejudice.

 The Company and its subsidiaries, incident to their business activities, are parties to a number of legal proceedings, lawsuits and other claims, including the matters specifically noted above.
 Such matters are subject to many uncertainties and outcomes are not predictable with assurance.
 Consequently, management is unable to estimate the ultimate aggregate amount of monetary liability, amounts which may be covered by insurance, or the financial impact with respect to these matters.
-Except as discussed above with regard to the MaxFli litigation, management believes at this time that the final resolution of these matters, individually and in the aggregate, will not have a material adverse effect upon the Company's consolidated annual results of operations or cash flows, or financial position.
+Except as discussed above with regard to the MaxFli litigation or Perfect Putter litigation, management believes at this time that the final resolution of these matters, individually and in the aggregate, will not have a material adverse effect upon the Company's consolidated annual results of operations, cash flows or financial position.